mcandre/gforth-win/README.md

 # ABOUT

-gforth-win takes a folder of gforth binaries and wraps them in a basic MSI installer that adds `gforth` to `PATH`.
+gforth-win takes a folder of gforth (GNU Forth) binaries and wraps them in a basic MSI installer that adds `gforth` to `PATH`.

 # DOWNLOAD